stuartaroth/programmersguidetothegalaxy/README.md

 Currently the focus should be adding new languages, across all the currently included folders.

-New folders will need to include examples across all supported languages.
+New folders should try to include examples across all supported languages.

 Issues can be used to report bugs / request languages and folders.

-I'm currently planning on adding the following folders myself:

-Extensions
-Regex